 The one certainty was that every measure tried to save the harvest failed.
 “All specifics, all nostrums were useless,” the historian Cecil Woodham-Smith observed.
 “Whether ventilated, desiccated, salted, or gassed, the potatoes melted… and pits, on being opened, were found to be filled with diseased potatoes–‘six months’ provisions a mass of rottenness.’”
 The blight struck everywhere that year, from North America to Belgium, and the Irish had long been distressingly familiar with disastrous harvests; twenty-four previous crop failures had been recorded between 1728 and 1844.
 Several of these had caused suffering “horrible beyond description,” and it has been estimated that very nearly half a million people died during Ireland’s “Year of Slaughter” (1740-41), when a freezing winter caused the oat crop to fail.
 But the catastrophe of 1845 was was remembered as the greatest of them all, and it affected Ireland more profoundly than it did anywhere else, with the possible exception of the Scottish Highlands.

-The underlying reason why the famine’s impact was profound was that the Irish population had ballooned.
-It rose from 3.2 million in 1750 to 8.2 million a century later: an enormous total, nearly a third higher than it is today.
+The underlying reason why the famine’s impact was profound was that the Irish population had ballooned at the same time as the amount of land available for Irish tenants to farm had been falling sharply.
+Ireland’s population rose from 3.2 million in 1750 to 8.2 million a century later: an enormous total, nearly a third higher than it is today.
+As it did so, the enclosure and seizure of what had once been common land by wealthy Protestant landowners was significantly reducing the acreage available to Catholic peasant farmers.
 The result was a severe shortage of land.
-At least a quarter of the country’s farmers scratched a living from tiny plots of five acres or less, and this in turn meant that, in order to survive, families had to turn over all their land to the cultivation of the highest-yielding, most nutritious crop.
-By 1845, the potato was not only the staple, but in many cases the only, food sustaining a huge number of Irish men, women and children.
+By 1845, at least a quarter of Irish families scratched a living from tiny plots of five acres or less, and this in turn meant that, in order to survive, families had to turn over all their land to the cultivation of the highest-yielding, most nutritious crop.
+By 1845, the potato was not only the staple, but in many cases the only, food sustaining a huge number of men, women and children.

 The blight (which we now know was caused by a fungus) thus brought with it five long years of starvation.
 While the disease reigned, perhaps a million died of hunger in Ireland, and 1.5 million more were forced to emigrate.
 Had overpopulation been the sole cause of the catastrophe, the Great Famine of 1845-51 would be remembered today as a natural disaster on a grand scale – an act of god that could not have been averted.
-But the Ireland of the 1840s was scarcely some remote community on the fringes of the world, forced to fall back on its own inadequate resources.
+But the Ireland of the 1840s was a country run largely for the benefit of its landowning class.
+It was also scarcely some remote community on the fringes of the world, forced to fall back on its own inadequate resources.
 It lay close to the heart of the British empire, which was then the richest and most powerful state on earth.
 Had the British really wanted to, they could have harnessed those resources and minimised the loss of life.
 They failed to do so, and, in consequence, the famine produced bitter resentment in Ireland at the time – and a rich folklore thereafter.

 Two tales in particular emerged from all this anguish and anger, and are still widely believed in Ireland today.
 Both involve immensely wealthy monarchs – the first Queen Victoria and the second Sultan Abdülmecid (Abdul Mejid) I, who ruled the Ottoman empire from far-off Istanbul.
 Both accounts deal with the ways in which powerful rulers responded to the misery in Ireland.
 But while Victoria’s actions were found wanting, the story of Abdülmecid’s munificence was held to shame the Queen, and it became such an article of faith that it was immortalised in Ulysses.
 “Even the Grand Turk sent us his piastres,” one of Joyce’s characters explodes in the midst of a harangue against the British.
 “But the Sassenach [Englishman] tried to starve the nation at home while the land was full of crops that the hyenas bought and sold in Rio de Janiero.”